 Be big, bold and audacious

 Present yours as an appetizer before dinner or serve for afters.
 It can even be a constant as people like the idea of just being able to pick when it suits.
 Consider simplicity with understated flair.
 Remember a cheeseboard can be a talking point, even a way to educate others.
 Aim to excite the senses.
 Give your guests a visual feast, as well as one rooted in balanced textures and flavours.
-Focus on three to four cheese selections, like a soft cheese such as Kapiti Cracked Pepper Triple Cream Cheese, a Kapiti Awa Blue, a Portwine Cheddar and an Aorangi Brie are an ideal basis to work from.
+Focus on three to four cheese selections, like a soft cheese such as Kapiti Awa Blue, a Pakari Blackcurrant Aged Cheddar and an Akatea Traditional Brie are an ideal basis to work from.

 Dare to deviate

 People usually have a standard of expectations for a cheeseboard – you know the basic staples.
 Surprise them with the unexpected.
 Cheese is obviously the focal point but it doesn’t just have to be pieces and wedges.
 Equal measures of sweet and savoury can work wonders.

 Try luscious sweet tasting figs roasted with blue cheese wrapped in prosciutto.
 A sophisticated flavour combination.
 Figs and cheese with bruschetta are a simple mix and will find favour on the palette.

 To instil a summery vibe into your board pair your cheeses with unsalted crackers, crusty breads, walnuts and a mixture of fresh pear, melon, mango and strawberry pieces.
 As an alternative thinly sliced dry fruits provide a nice flavour contrast.